 Quenton Nelson, G, Notre Dame

 Height: 6-5.
 Weight: 325.
+Arm: 33.75.
 Projected 40 Time: 5.15.
 Projected Round (2018): Top-10.
-2/17/18: Nelson is the most talented and polished offensive lineman in the 2018 NFL Draft class, regardless of position.
-He also is one of the safest prospects in the draft class.
+4/14/18: Nelson is the most talented and polished offensive lineman in the 2018 NFL Draft class, regardless of position.
+He also is the safest prospect in the draft class.
 Some team sources think that Nelson could be the best guard in the NFL early in his pro career and could be better than former Patriots All-Pro Logan Mankins.
 Some have higher grades on Nelson than they did on Mankins, David DeCastro or Brandon Scherff.

 Nelson dominated for Notre Dame in 2017, showing the ability to overwhelm defensive linemen as a run blocker and pass protector.
 After surveying sources from around the league, including multiple general managers, Nelson is a consensus elite prospect for the 2018 NFL Draft.
 However, he might go behind lesser prospects in the draft just because he is a guard and many teams don't value guards that high.